 HSC True Reward Early Offer Program

 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at Western Sydney University based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 A creative degree that gets down to business

 Australia’s creative industries are a major driver of our economy, worth an estimated $30 billion and employing hundreds of thousands.
 If you’re thinking about a creative career, don’t let anyone tell you it isn’t a serious business.

 Accredited by professional organisations including the Public Relations Institute of Australia (PRIA) and the Media Foundation of Australia (MFA), our Bachelor of Creative Industries prepares you for a creative career path, with practical projects and real-world experience.
 You’ll graduate with solid creative skills and the know-how to create your own opportunities.

-You’ll study core units in innovation, ideation, and collaboration plus a selection of entrepreneurial, communication and business units.
+You’ll study core subjects in innovation, ideation, and collaboration plus a selection of entrepreneurial, communication and business subjects.
 Specialise in one of the discipline areas, such as advertising, graphic design, public relations, journalism, screen media, creative writing, enterprise innovation or music/sound production.
 Or you can combine two areas, for greater career flexibility.